octobercms/docs/3.x/cms/themes/components.md

 ### AJAX Handlers and Partials

-Components may introduce [AJAX handlers](../ajax/introduction.md) and [partials](./partials.md) to the a theme's lifecycle, using a prefix of the component name and two `::` symbols.
+Components may introduce [AJAX handlers](../ajax/introduction.md) and [partials](./partials.md) to the a theme's life cycle, using a prefix of the component name and two `::` symbols.
 For example, all the AJAX handlers defined by components are available globally.

 ```html
 data-request="onMyComponentHandler"